CTCycle/FAIRS-roulette-agent/README.md

 **3) Predict roulette extractions:** runs *inference/roulette_forecasting.py* to predict the future roulette extractions based on the historical timeseries, and also start the real time playing mode.

-**4) Setup and Maintenance:** allows running some options command such as *install project in editable mode* to run the developer model project installation, and *remove logs* to remove all logs saved in *resources/logs*.
+**4) Setup and Maintenance:** execute optional commands such as *Install project into environment* to run the developer model project installation, *update project* to pull the last updates from github, and *remove logs* to remove all logs saved in *resources/logs*.

 **5) Exit:** close the program immediately